codemilli/wikis/Guard-Plugins.md

-NOTE: Guard mantainers are not responsible for the quality or suitability of the plugins below.
+NOTE: Guard maintainers are not responsible for the quality or suitability of the plugins below.
 (Though, some plugins are maintained by Guard core developers.)

-(Order: by area: popularity among beginners or ideally by star count - please update if needed)
+Ordering is generally by popularity/user-friendliness/completeness/support/active-development.
+Disputes about order should be resolved by project "star" count.

+NOTE: if any plugins are broken or outdated, try the following:
+1. find the gem on rubygems.org, then go to the homepage
+2. file an issue there and wait up to a few days for the author to respond
+3. if the plugin author isn't responding CC a Guard maintainer in the issue (e.g. me: @e2)

 NOTE: some plugin authors work on their own forks instead of the forks in the Guard organization.
 Please update the links below if they point to the wrong/outdated fork.

 ## Popular / Featured / Well supported

 | Plugin | When to use |
 | ------ | ------------|
 | [guard-bundler](https://github.com/guard/guard-bundler) | installs/updates gems when Gemfile changes